NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Evaluations Following Initial Diagnosis

-To establish the extent of disease in an individual diagnosed with familial idiopathic basal ganglia calcification (FIBGC), thorough neurologic and neuropsychiatric assessment is recommended.
+To establish the extent of disease and needs in an individual diagnosed with primary familial brain calcification (PFBC), the following evaluations are recommended:

 Treatment of Manifestations